-Ug Rung, the Indashi Kingdom’s royal encampment, was comprised of a vast assemblage of sturdy yurts, built atop a grassy hill.
+Ug Rung, the Indashi Kingdom’s royal encampment, was comprised of a vast assemblage of hilltop yurts.
 Everyone was working—repairing fixtures, transporting supplies, or herding raptors by their leathered reins.

 Krul’Dar pulled up beside her and addressed the troop.
 “Tend to your duties.”

 They responded with grunts and went their separate ways.

 The Chronicler nodded at the hive of activity.
 “They have all been tasked with a specific duty.
 Right now, our enemy is complacency.”

 Holly examined the acropolis with a thoughtful eye.
 She needed a way to get back to Earth…but she couldn’t just come out and say it.
 “Can I speak to a wizard?”

 Krul’Dar cocked his head.
 “To what end?”

 “I need to uh…” she scratched her temple.
 “I am interested in…in the idea of traveling between worlds.
 Is this possible?”

 “You would have to ask High Mage Wodec.”

 Krul’Dar rode to a yurt ringed by gem-encrusted totem poles.
 He dismounted, opened the tent flap, and ducked inside.
 A second later he emerged with a barrel-chested, older barbarian.